shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 image: assets/images/festival3.png
 ---

 This proposal presents a solution. **Ward-level festivals** are designed to strengthen local spirit.
 The idea is to cultivate a sense of community ownership, and encourage civic engagement.

-Kathmandu and Lalitpur are cities with vibrant diverse communities and rich cultural heritage.
+Kathmandu and Lalitpur are cities with vibrant communities and rich cultural heritage.
 They face challenges in fostering a strong sense of local belonging.
 Many residents, particularly young adults, lack engagement with their neighborhoods.
 This leads to issues like littering, apathy towards community events, and low political participation.

 **Understanding the Challenges:**

 The lack of a strong local identity in Kathmandu and Lalitpur manifests in several ways:

--   **Low community engagement:** Residents often demonstrate limited interest in neighborhood events, leading to a fragmented social fabric.
+-   **Low community engagement:** Residents often show limited interest in neighborhood events, leading to a fragmented social fabric.
 -   **Increased littering:** Disengagement translates to a lack of ownership, reflected in widespread littering and disregard for public spaces.
 -   **Apathy towards local politics:** Young adults, crucial for shaping the city's future, exhibit low voter turnout and minimal involvement in civic affairs.

-These challenges hinder the development of vibrant communities and impede effective governance.
+These challenges hinder the development of these communities and impede effective governance.
 This limits the cities' potential.

 **The Power of Community Festivals:**